irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

     ### function run (file, port, options)

-    **file** parameter is a path (String) pointing to a file with an *application server module*.
+    **file** string retresenting a path to a file with a *server module*.

-    **port** parameter specifies port number on which master HTTP server will be listening.
+    **port** number on which master HTTP server will be listening.

-    **options** is an options object passed to the 'up' npm mpdule with possible properties as follows:
+    **options** object passed to the UpServer constructor.
+For available options see [up's README][up-github].
+If parameter is not set, Derby defaults to `{ numWorkers: 1 }`.

-    * numWorkers {Number} defaults to 1
+    This method creates the master HTTP server and uses the [up][up-github] package to start a cluster of a specified number of workers which will actually handle requests.

-    This method creates the master HTTP server and starts cluster with a specified number of workers using the 'up' npm module.
+    Each worker is a separate node.js process which requests *server module* and binds it to a randomly assigned port.
+This port will be send to the up service when server starts listening on it.
+For details see `up/lib/worker.js` and http://nodejs.org/api/net.html#net_server_address.

-    Note: master HTTP server starts listening on port even before the up cluster is created.
+    Note: although `listen` method is called on master HTTP server before the up workers is created no requests will be unprocessed because `listen` is asynchronous.

     ### function createApp(appModule)